gvillalba/SpringReactBookLibrary/README.md

 	It is composed by two packages:
 	1. 'entities': Maps persistent entities from/to the database.
 	2. 'repositories': Provides the definition of the operations that access the database.

+	Note: For the purposes of this demo, the data from the database is deleted and re-created when the applications starts.
+	The data can be queried directly on the database.
+	Some books are created so that they are available on the restful API and the frontend can show them.

+	The available services on the API are the following:

 ## Frontend Architecture